Why was the assessment undertaken?

 What was the approach?

-- For Operational noise, the South Australian Environment Protection Authority’s Wind Farms – Environmental Noise Guidelines (SA EPA Guidelines)
+- for operational noise, South Australian Environment Protection Authority’s Wind Farms – Environmental Noise Guidelines (SA EPA Guidelines) (SA EPA, 2009); and

-- For Construction noise, Interim Construction Noise Guideline (ICN Guideline)
+- for construction noise, Interim Construction Noise Guideline (ICN Guideline) (DECC, 2009).

 What did we find and how does it compare to the approved project?

-The ENA found that the noise generated from the indicative wind turbines is predicted to achieve the operational noise criteria at all residences in the vicinity of the Project, with the exception of four non-associated residences.
+The Modification ENA found that the noise generated from the indicative wind turbines is predicted to achieve the operational noise criteria at all residences in the vicinity of the Project, with the exception of four non-associated residences.
+The findings of the Revised ENA was consistent with these findings.

 A curtailment regime (operating selected wind turbines in a noise reduced mode) was determined to ensure noise from the Modified Project can achieve the criteria at all residences.